buq2/cpp_embedded_python/README.md

 # Examples how to embed Python to CPP + multithreading

 This repo contains few examples of python embedding to C++.
-Most of the examples are from pybind11 documentation: https://pybind11.readthedocs.io/en/stable/advanced/embedding.html
+Most of the early examples are from pybind11 documentation: https://pybind11.readthedocs.io/en/stable/advanced/embedding.html

-Later examples demonstrate problems with multithreading and simple simple/lazy embedding.
+Later examples demonstrate problems with multithreading and simple/lazy embedding.
 Later examples show how proper safe multi threading can be achieved.

-Note: I don't think there is any way to get multiple concurrent threads running Python code inside same process.
+Note: I don't think there is any way to get multiple concurrent threads running Python code inside the same process.
 GIL is created per process, not per subinterpreter.
 If you needs to use Python to process stuff generated from C++, look into either launching separate Python processes or use of networking such as ZeroMQ.

+As creating this repo is on going learning experience, expect bugs.
+If you find some, please let me know so everyone can benefit from your findings :)

 ## Ubuntu